Basic accounting entries in Tally require you to understand basic accounting vouchers in Tally.

 Here is an easy tutorial on how you can create contra entries in Tally.

-It is basically an entry for paying something.
+It is basically an accounting entry for the payment of anything.

-Or if you want to pay for an expense such as maintenance expenses, you have to pass a payment entry.
+Or if you want to pay for an expense such as maintenance expenses, you have to pass a payment entry using the payment voucher in tally.

 You can pay through your bank account or via cash as per you needs.